lussifa/pdf2code/README.md

 - **GUI-Based PDF Selection**: A graphical user interface allows users to easily select the PDF file for conversion.

 ### Installation
 To use this tool, you need to have Python installed.
-Clone this repository:
+You can either clone this repository or directly download/copy the script into a `.py` file.

+To clone the repository:

 ```bash
 $ git clone https://github.com/lussifa/pdf2code.git
 $ cd pdf2code
 ```

+Alternatively, you can download or copy the `pdf2code.py` file and save it locally.

 No additional dependencies are required for basic usage.